 I see this a lot.
 People send an email to their list then, because they think it’s good practice, they resend the same email to the same group of people.

 I’m not saying you shouldn’t resend an email.
-What I am saying is that you need to be doing this smarter.
+What I am saying is that the way you’re resending emails needs to be smarter.

-The argument for resending an email is that anyone who missed or were too busy the first time might open the second one and you’ll get a few more opens, clicks and conversions.
+The argument for resending emails is that anyone who missed or were too busy the first time might open the second one and you’ll get a few more opens, clicks and conversions.

-The argument against resending an email is that some people will get annoyed by the additional email and might unsubscribe.
-You don’t know if they deliberately left the original email unopened.
-They may have opened it without displaying images or selecting a link and the email is reported as not being opened.
+The argument against resending emails is that some people will get annoyed by the additional email and might unsubscribe.

 5 best practices for resending emails